Mar 14, 2026• ATS

 Tool Free Tier Paid Price (approx.) JD-Specific Matching Parsing Simulation Bullet / Achievement Scoring Verdict

-ResuFluent Yes — full ATS scan Affordable Pro plan Yes Yes Yes Best overall value
+ResuFluent Yes — full ATS scan Affordable Pro plan Yes Yes Yes Best free tier; no LinkedIn optimization

 Jobscan 5 scans/month only ~$50/month Yes — strong Basic Limited Expensive; weak free tier